kaushikrohit004/Wildtrack/README.md

 By default, predictions will be saved to `depth_predictions.csv`.
 Run `zamba depth --help` to list all possible options to pass to `depth`.

-See the [depth estimation page](https://zamba.drivendata.org/docs/stable/models/depth/) for more details.

 ## Contributing

 We would love your contributions of code fixes, new models, additional training data, docs revisions, and anything else you can bring to the project!

-See the docs page on [contributing to `zamba`](https://zamba.drivendata.org/docs/stable/contribute/) for details.